Filipino-Style Spaghetti {Sweet Spaghetti}

 I’m taking a break from my Halloween recipes to give you this month’s Kulinarya Cooking Club Challenge: the sweet and delicious Filipino-Style Spaghetti.

 Filipino-Style Spaghetti is made of mostly red ingredients like tomato sauce or spaghetti sauce, banana ketchup, red hotdogs and ground pork or beef.
-Maybe that’s what makes it so appetizing, the color of it’s ingredients all plastered in the divine whiteness of the noodles.
+Maybe that’s what makes it so appetizing, the color of its ingredients all plastered in the divine whiteness of the noodles.

 I prefer my spaghetti noodles submerged into the sauce, almost like soup.
 It may sound icky to you..but to me it’s heaven.